Access Control and Visitor Policy

 Shipping and Receiving/Delivery Services (USPS, UPS, FedEx, etc.)

-These entities are not considered Visitors/Guests and therefore are n
+These entities are not considered Visitors/Guests and therefore are not subject to this policy.

 Contractors/Vendors (facilities approved/established)

 All established, Facilities approved contractors/vendors do not need to check in with security unless requiring room access.
 In instances where access is required, the established contractor/vendor must report to Security, located at the Security Welcome Center, 3126 Panther Place, to receive contractor/vendor access control (keys or card).

 Missing keys and ID cards must be reported immediately to the Department of Security.
 The Locksmith and Director of Security will then determine the extent of the potential breach.
 There is no charge for broken keys or cards as long as all pieces are returned to the Locksmith.Installing personal locks in any University facility is prohibited, excluding personal lockers and similar storage.
 Furthermore, no alternate configurations or modifications can be made to any locking or keying system unless done so by the Locksmith.